Sweet Potato Pancakes

 • Apple cider vinegar.
 This reacts with the baking powder, helping the pancakes rise and fluff up.

-• Make vegan pancakes.
-To make vegan sweet potato pancakes, swap out the egg for a flax egg and use dairy-free milk and vegan butter.
+• Vegan.
+To make vegan sweet potato pancakes, swap out the egg for a flax egg and use dairy-free milk and vegan butter (I love the Miyokos brand).

 • Gluten-free.
-I tested these with gluten-free all-purpose flour (Bob’s Red Mill) and it worked really well.
-If you use another brand of flour, please make sure it has xanthan gum added.
+I tested these with gluten-free all-purpose flour (Bob’s Red Mill), and it worked really well.
+If you use a different brand of flour, please make sure it contains xanthan gum.

 • Add fun mix-ins.
 I love folding chocolate chips, chopped nuts (pecans and walnuts are great), chopped dates, or raisins into the batter!